christianuhlcc/blog/content/en/posts/getting_the_most_from_1_on_1s.md

 * My own current challenge:

 A common, and very true, career advice is "Know what bothers your boss and make it go away".
 But for that, my team needs to know what's on my agenda and causing me grief.
 If appropriate, I share it, and sometimes I get surprised by someone picking it up and making the problem, indeed, go away.

+* Feedback

+Although we should strive to give each other feedback often and whenever it comes up, I find it helps me to have dedicated times where I need to aggregate feedback and think about it.
+So I try to fit some high-level feedback about how things are going in, to avoid any surprises during the performance evaluation cycle.

 ### Go for a walk